ruixing76/DUCK-code/README.md

 [twarc](https://github.com/DocNow/twarc)

 ### Data preparation
 Since Twitter15 and Twitter16 datasets only provide the tweet IDs of the responses under each thread, you need to crawl the textual content of these responses via Twitter API.
-I use the dataset version of [yunzhusong/AARD](https://github.com/yunzhusong/AARD) where those content has already been crawled.
+For these two datasets, I use the version released by [yunzhusong/AARD](https://github.com/yunzhusong/AARD) where those content has already been crawled.

 For training the model, you need to prepare several files in the following structure.
 ```